-Backpack leaf blowers are powered by either gasoline or electricity.
-The power source affects the leaf blower’s weight, air speed, run time and other factors.
+While there are many factors to consider when searching for the right backpack leaf blower, the main difference among the options is whether they are powered by either gasoline or electricity.
+The power source affects the leaf blower’s weight, airspeed, runtime, and other factors.

-Gas-powered blowers are the go-to choice for landscaping professionals because they offer high power and lots of run time per tank of fuel.
+Gas-powered blowers are the go-to choice for landscaping professionals because they offer high power and lots of runtime per tank of fuel.
 They efficiently clean up large properties without the user having to stop and refill the gas tank.
-Gas-powered blowers are ideal for yards of 1/2- acre and larger, where battery-powered blowers run out of power.
+Gas-powered blowers are ideal for yards of a half acre and larger, where battery-powered blowers run out of power.
 They’re also great for smaller properties with heavy leaf cover that require more consistent power for efficient cleanup.

 Gas-powered blowers require both fuel and oil, which adds to their operating cost.
 They emit exhaust fumes and should only be used in well-ventilated outdoor spaces.

-Battery-powered backpack blowers offer a clean running, lightweight alternative to gas-powered blowers.
-They work especially well for smaller properties of less than 1/2 acre, and where leaf cover is lighter.
+Battery-powered backpack blowers offer a clean-running, lightweight alternative to gas-powered blowers.
+They work especially well for smaller properties of less than half an acre and where leaf cover is lighter.
 Runtime varies significantly among models.
-Power settings also have a lot to do with how long a blower will run: On average, battery-powered blowers can run from as little as 10 minutes on high power to as long as 1.5 hours on low power.
+Power settings also have a lot to do with how long a blower will run: On average, battery-powered blowers can run for as short as 10 minutes on high power to as long as 1.5 hours on low power.

-What to Consider When Choosing the Best Backpack Leaf Blower
+What to Consider When Choosing a Backpack Leaf Blower

-There are several key considerations to bear in mind as you shop for a new leaf blower.
-It should be powerful enough to clear debris, and have sufficient power (in the battery or in the fuel tank) to do the whole yard.
+There are several key considerations to bear in mind when shopping for a new leaf blower.
+It needs to be powerful enough to clear debris and have sufficient power (in the battery or in the fuel tank) to do the entire yard.
 In this section, we’ll take a close look at these and other important shopping considerations.

-Properties larger than 1/2-acre with leafy trees, lots of grass, outbuildings, and other areas that require detailed cleaning benefit from the maximum run time and airflow from a gas-powered blower.
-A powerful blower with a long run time blows debris further and faster than a less powerful model.
-They’re also more efficient because users don’t have to stop their work to refuel or change the blower’s batteries.
+Properties larger than half an acre with leafy trees, lots of grass, outbuildings, and other areas that require detailed cleaning benefit from maximum runtime and airflow from a gas-powered blower.
+A powerful blower with a long runtime blows debris farther and faster than a less powerful model.
+They’re also more efficient because you don’t have to stop your work to refuel or change the blower’s batteries.

-Opt for a lightweight, battery-powered blower if you have a smaller property, or if you only need to blow leaves off the sidewalk, the patio, or the driveway.
+A lightweight battery-powered blower is suitable for a smaller property or if only blowing leaves off the sidewalk, patio, or driveway.

-Battery power is measured in volts (V).
-Battery-powered blowers have a limited run time of about 1.5 hours maximum for light-duty applications.
-Heavy-duty blowing decreases the run time to as little as 10 to 15 minutes.
+Battery power is measured in volts.
+Battery-powered blowers usually have a limited runtime of about 1.5 hours maximum for light-duty applications.
+Heavy-duty blowing decreases the runtime to as little as 10 to 15 minutes.

 Gas-powered blowers are limited only by the size of their fuel tanks.
-Engine size is measured in cubic centimeters (cc).
+Engine size is measured in cubic centimeters.
 Most gas blowers’ tanks hold enough fuel to operate at high power for 1.5 to 3 hours.

 2-Cycle vs. 4-Cycle Engine